cbouilla/trivium/README.txt

 The 64-bit version operates on 64-bit words and returns 64 pseudo-random bits.

 The next output from the 64-bit version is the same as the next two outputs from the 32-bit version.
-Both versions run at >= 1GB/s on a recent laptop.
+The 64-bit version run at >= 1GB/s on a recent laptop.

 The generator takes a 64-bit seed and a 64-bit "sequence number" (this allows to generate independent sequences with the same seed).